surgura/snow-radar-denoising-rpca-writeup/README.md

 The latent signal is clearly more visible, but some noise remains.

 ## Method 2: Principal component subtraction
-The current method used at the Norwegian Meteorological Institute is to apply principal component analysis (PCA) and discard the first few principal components.
+One of the postprocessing methods used at NORCE is to apply principal component analysis (PCA) and discard the first few principal components.
 This makes sense, as PCA identifies linear relationships in the data, and the noise is clearly correlated between samples.
 The script `denoise_pca.py` implements this approach, producing the following result:

 ![PCA result](pca_result.png)